-The straightforward definition of swing trading for beginners is that users seek to capture gains by holding an instrument anywhere from overnight to several weeks.
+The straightforward definition for beginners is that a swing trader seeks to capture gains by holding an instrument anywhere from overnight to several weeks.
 As training guides highlight, the objective is to capitalise on a greater price shift than is possible in an intraday time frame.
 But because you follow a larger price range and shift, you need calculated position sizing so you can decrease downside risk.

 To do this, individuals call on technical analysis to identify instruments with short-term price momentum.
 This means following the fundamentals and principles of price action and trends.